castle-engine/castle-engine/examples/resource_animations/README.txt

    in data/knight_multiple_castle_anim_frames/

-We declare them in resource.xml files with different names ("KnightSingleX3D", "KnightMultipleX3D", and so on) so the engine (ObjectPascal code) sees them as 4 different creature resources.
+We declare them in resource.xml files with different names ("KnightSingleXThreeD", "KnightMultipleXThreeD", and so on) so the engine (ObjectPascal code) sees them as 4 different creature resources.
 In a real game, you would choose just one approach to exporting, and have a single creature named just "Knight".